-Dwayne Johnson is possibly the busiest man in showbiz after appearing in Hobbs & Shaw, Fighting with My Family, and Jumanji: The Next Level all last year.
+Dwayne Johnson is possibly the busiest man in showbiz after appearing in Hobbs & Shaw, Fighting with My Family, and Jumanji: The Next Level in 2019.
 It was partially that overload that caused Jungle Cruise to move to 2020.
-In the film he plays Frank, an old riverboat captain and expert of life on the Amazon.
+In the film, he plays Frank, an old riverboat captain and expert of life on the Amazon.

 Emily Blunt is Lily Houghton, the intrepid would-be explorer who hires Frank to charter her through the Amazon.
 This is obviously emulating Bogart and Hepburn’s chemistry in The African Queen, which earned Bogie an Oscar.
 Blunt herself is already an Oscar winner, so the prestige she brings to the movie is self-evident.

 Jack Whitehall will also play a key role.
 The character, who remains unnamed for now, will be the brother of Emily Blunt’s character.
 Thus, he’s likely destined to join Blunt for much of the film’s action-packed exploits with Dwayne Johnson.
 Whitehall, a London-born actor and comedian, has fielded comedic runs on UK television, notably on Bounty Hunters and Bad Education.